“Panda, please could you stop the car?”

 On our second morning in Bhutan, the very first leg of our road-trip involved an estimated 7 hours of driving, to get to Trashigang.
 This drive was our first preview of misty mountain views, and the most scenic of pit-stops that one gets from visiting eastern Bhutan.

 (To give you perspective, the road distance from Singapore to Kuala Lumpur in Malaysia is about 355km and takes approximately 4~5.5 hours.
 Read on to find out how long we took to cover this 180km of mountain roads in Bhutan.)

 Khaling and its handloom weavers

-At a town called Khaling, sitting for hours on end, artisans at National Khaling National Handloom Weaving Centre deftly weaved intricate patterns onto textiles.
+At a town called Khaling, sitting for hours on end, artisans at National Khaling National Handloom Weaving Centre deftly weaved intricate patterns onto textiles, through the usage of very primitive-looking contraptions.
 These textiles were to be produced as the most exquisite of kiras – the elegant long dress of a traditional costume donned by a Bhutanese lady.

 We spent way too much time here, mainly due to taking countless photos, and observing their weaving.

 As we were to find out eventually, it would prove to be difficult to leave many spots on our Eastern Bhutan road trip.

 Pit-stops and afternoon tea

 By late afternoon, the setting sun was threatening the last of daylight, temperature dipping fast.
 Panda stopped along the road.
 Testament to Bhutanese hospitality, our thoughtful tour-guide (Ugyen Tshewang) and Panda whipped out a large bamboo tote, filled with snacks and everything ready to make hot cups of tea for us.
 We’ll pause for a little picnic break!